JamiesonMan/manim_projects/README.md

+UPDATE: 7/22/2025 that most of these are from the creator of manim library as of now, I plan on coming back and making some cool chess engine/linear algebra visuals.
-These are all of my manim projects.
+These are all of my manim projects

 Start Date: 5/18/2025